 Even though obesity and physical inactivity are not counted in this list, they are conditions that need to be corrected.

 Step 2: How many major risk factors do you have?
-If you have 2 or more risk factors in the table above, use the attached risk scoring tables (which include your cholesterol levels) to find your risk score.
+If you have 2 or more risk factors in the list in Step 1 above, use the attached risk scoring tables (which include your cholesterol levels) to find your risk score.
 Risk score refers to the chance of having a heart attack in the next 10 years, given as a percentage.
+If you have 1 out of the 6 listed, you are at 16.67 %.
+2 of 6 is 33.3 %.
+3 of 6 is 50 %.
+4 of 6 is 66.6 %.
+5 of 6 is 83.3 % and 6 of 6 is 100 %.
 My risk score is ________%.

 Step 3: Use your medical history, number of risk factors, and risk score to find your risk of developing heart disease or having a heart attack in the table below.